Skyhawkbotics/firstdocs/source/docs/programming/git.md

     To create a commit of your code in the Git CLI, run:

-    ``` shell
+    ``` {.shell .annotate}
-    git add all
+    git add all #(1)!
-    git commit -m "Your commit messsage"
+    git commit -m "Your commit messsage" #(2)!
     ```

+    1. Running this line as-is will add all changes and files to the commit.
+If this behavior is not desired, replace `all` with the file you wish to add.
+    2. Replace `Your commit message` with the message you wish to attatch to the commit.

 === "GitHub Desktop"

     To create a commit of your code in GitHub Desktop,